Image courtesy of Archant - HRH The Princess Royal at BT, Adastral Park

 Members of the Royal Family are frequent visitors to Suffolk, taking an active interest in many aspects of life and work in the county, including civic, military, commercial, education, voluntary, charitable and health and social activities.

-Invitations to members of the Royal Family to visit Suffolk are made by and with the advice of the Lord Lieutenant.
+Invitations to members of the Royal Family to visit Suffolk are made by the Lord-Lieutenant, or on her advice, and are always coordinated through the Lieutenancy office.

-If you would like to extend such an invitation in the first instance please contact the Lieutenancy Office.
+If you would like to extend such an invitation, or would like some helpful advice on doing so, please in the first instance, contact the Lieutenancy office.

 Inviting a Member of the Royal Family to an event

-Invitations to members of the Royal Family can be made either to the Lord-Lieutenant or direct to the relevant Private Secretary at Buckingham Palace, with a copy to the Lord-Lieutenant.
-For further information about Members of the Royal Family and the charities or organisations they support please go to the British Monarchy website.
+Invitations to members of the Royal Family can be made either to the Lord-Lieutenant or direct to the relevant Private Secretary, with a copy to the Lord-Lieutenant.
+For further information about Members of the Royal Family and the charities and organisations they support please visit the British Monarchy website.

 The Queen's Visit to Newmarket